-If you are considering leaving your current job and pursuing legal action against your employer, you may want to know, can you get unemployment if you quit?
+If you are considering leaving your current job and pursuing legal action against your employer, you may want to know, can you get unemployment benefits if you quit?

 If you have questions about whether you will be able to determine how your lawsuit and unemployment benefits will impact one another, an experienced employment lawyer can help.